 We need your help and there are several ways that you can do this:

-We are asking drivers to switch off engines when their vehicle is parked for more than 1 minute.
+We are asking drivers to switch off engines when their vehicle is parked for more than one minute.
 This does not apply if you are stopped at traffic lights or a pedestrian crossing of any kind, or if your vehicle has broken down and it is necessary to run the engine to fix the problem.

 Examples of when the anti-idling rules do apply are: